Apple removes police-tracking app used in Hong Kong protests from its app store

 In 2011, Apple modified its app store to remove apps that listed locations for drunken driving checkpoints not previously published by law enforcement officials.

-Asked for comment after the People’s Daily piece was published, HKmap.live’s developer, who has not revealed his or her identity, said the app merely consolidated information that was available in the public domain, such as groups on Telegram, another service protestors were using to communicate.

-“Protest is part of our freedom of speach (sic) and I don’t think the application is illegal in HK,” the developer told Reuters in a direct message on Tuesday.

-Reporting by Stephen Nellis; Additional reporting by Greg Mitchell in San Francisco; Editing by Edwina Gibbs
+Reporting by Stephen Nellis in San Francisco; Editing by Edwina Gibbs